nickmat/GlichTutorial/readme.md

 }
 ```
 These statements details will be explained later,
-for the moment we are just showing their construction.
+for the moment we are just looking at their form.

 ###### 1.1.3.1 Construction Statement
 These statements begin with a start name and end with an end name;